Quantitative stability of extremal quasi conformal mappings: Quantitative stability for the linear stretch map

-To prove the first inequality, let us start by recalling the following a chain of inequalities from the proof of Theorem 2 in \cite{FHS} (see (2.10) in \cite{FHS}) valid for any $f\in \mathcal{F}$:
+To prove the first inequality, we start by recalling the following a chain of inequalities from the proof of Theorem 2 in \cite[relation (2.10)]{FHS}, which holds for any $f\in \mathcal{F}$:

-Now, Lemma \ref{K-estimate} yields that quotient of the left side and the right of the above chain is greater or equal than $\frac{1}{1 + C\varepsilon}$ implying that the quotient of the second and fourth terms are greater or equal than $(1+C\varepsilon)^{-\frac12}$.
-Furthermore, if $0< C\varepsilon< 1$ we have and $(1+C\varepsilon)^{-\frac12}>1-C\varepsilon$ and so we can estimate the quotient of the second and the fourth term in the above chain from below to obtain the inequality
+Now, Lemma \ref{K-estimate} yields the existence of a constant $C = C(\varphi)>0$ such that \eqref{eq:Kestimate} is true, which implies that the ratio of the left-hand side and the right-hand side of the above chain is greater or equal than $\frac{1}{1 + C\varepsilon}$.
+This, in turn yields that the ratio of the second and fourth term satisfies